This post is all about support groups for endometriosis.

-They say that endometriosis affects 1 in 10 women, but do you ever feel like when you look around, you’re the only one going through it?
+They say that endometriosis affects 1 in 10 women, but do you ever feel like when you look around, you’re the only one that has it?

 Not only does this chronic disease affect the body, it can be extremely isolating as well.

-Yes, friends and family can be great sources of support, but there’s nothing like talking to people who know exactly what you’re going through.
+Friends and family can be great sources of support sometimes, but there’s nothing like talking to people who know exactly what you’re going through.